davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 date: 2022-02-19T09:03:03Z
 draft: false

-featured_image: "/images/2022-01_SL-01.jpg"
+featured_image: "/images/2022-01-06_Paradox_Yorckstr_p.jpg"

 ---

 **I recently watched "Spiritual Letters - The Art of Mr. Paradox Paradise".
 That was an interesting experience on different levels.**

-As the movie title ‘Spiritual Letters’ indicates, this movie is about letters, but also about the spiritual journey of artist Mr. Paradox Paradise.
+As the title ‘Spiritual Letters’ indicates, this movie is about letters, but also about the spiritual journey of artist Mr. Paradox Paradise.
 Furthermore, this movie was my first application of crypto currencies and what some people call Web3.
 In this blog post I want to cover these three aspects in the given order.

 This is the movie trailer on YouTube.
 {{< youtube CvUb7qh7vnY >}}

-A different trailer is available on the [spiritial-letter.com](https://spiritual-letters.com/) website.
+A different trailer is available on [spiritial-letter.com](https://spiritual-letters.com/).

 # LETTERS